Festival Guidelines & Policies

 ALCOHOL

-No open alcohol is to be displayed in the pavilion or stage area.
-You can bring coolers into the stage area but they must fit under your seat.
-Please do not block the aisles.
+No open alcohol is to be displayed in the pavilions or stage area.
+Any coolers brought into the stage area must fit under your seat.

 CAMPING